 You can safely bury any Future Line Family or School Time Capsule for up to 50 years or more.
 Read and follow all instructions that come with the time capsule.
 Use common sense when placing any time capsule in the ground.
-You will need to use the sealant that is included to assure proper sealing, so if you are ordering the 'baby time capsules' we sell, add a sealant to your order.
+You will need to use the sealant that is included to assure proper sealing.
+You get a sealant with all except the baby time capsules or indoor time capsule.
+If you wish to bury the baby time capsule, be sure to add a sealant to your order.

 - First, be sure you can close the time capsule properly.
 This means the lid fits on the capsule body as well as when you opened the package from us.
 Try opening and closing the time capsule a few times before you need to do the final closure.

 - Open the sealant package right away and read the instructions.
 The capsule comes with a silicone sealant and wax treatment.
 Look for the "How to Apply" instructions on Side 1 of the instruction sheet.
 Read it.

 - Allow time after you do the sealing so that the sealant can "cure".
 Curing simply means that the sealant hardens up after you apply it.
 This takes several hours to completely set or cure.
 Then, you can apply the wax treatment around the sealed area.
 Allow that to harden.

 - Read the enclosed "How to Bury a Time Capsule" booklet.